 You are trying your best.
-You’d give anything and go anywhere just so your son or daughter gets better.
+You would do anything just so your teenager gets better.
 It seems that you’ve tried everything.
 You can’t think of anything else.
-You wish you could do more but it seems there is a limit to how much a parent is able to do when your loved one suffers with a condition such as an eating disorder, self harm, severe depression, anxiety, OCD.
+You wish you could do more but it seems there is a limit to how much a parent is able to do when your loved one suffers with an eating disorder like bulimia.

-My clients find that this is one of the toughest part of caring for a young person with mental health conditions that are mainly caused by anxiety.
+My clients find that this is one of the toughest part of caring for a young person with an eating disorder like bulimia.

-They tell me in the one to one sessions that they recognize they are desperate for their son or daughter to recover and that sometimes they can’t help but take over.
+They tell me in the one to one sessions that they recognise they are desperate for their teenager to recover and that sometimes they can’t help but take over.
 That often ends up being counterproductive.